 Cookies are best in moderation.
 Even though these treats contain wholesome ingredients like fiber-rich oats, flax seeds, almonds, and dried fruit, they’re still cookies.
-However, you can cut the calories, fat and sugar in half pretty easily and turn these into super healthy cookies (just follow the tips in the recipe card below).
+However, you can cut the calories, fat, and sugar in half pretty easily and turn these into super healthy cookies (just follow the tips on the blog post or in the recipe card below).

-If you loved this vegan oatmeal cookie recipe, you will love these recipes too!
+If you loved these vegan and dairy-free oatmeal cookies, you will love these recipes too!

 - No Bake Chocolate Chip Cookie Bites